Kreeblah/blissbox-updator/Readme.txt

 This is a fork of bootloadHID which is preconfigured to update Bliss-Box hardware.
 In order to avoid conflicting with canonical bootloadHID binaries, this project compiles to "blissbox-updator".

+Note that on macOS Mojave (and possibly other versions; this was observed on 10.15.2), the following error may be displayed upon flashing:

+Warning: could not detach kernel HID driver: Function not implemented

+In my testing so far, this error does not appear to impact functionality when flashing new firmware to the device.

 The original README is below.

 ================================================================================